 Your Ad is Stuck In Review

 Facebook reviews each ad to see if it meets the advertising Terms of Service.
 It usually takes 24 hours although some cases may take longer.

 There are a few things to do here.

 First, schedule your ads as far in advance as possible.
 Next, try to do everything you can to ensure your ad clearly follows Facebook's guidelines.

 Finally, don't edit the ad until the ad has gone through.
 Doing so restarts the review process.

 Your Ad Has Political Issues

-Last year, Facebook became strict on those who run ads with political content or on behalf of politicians.
+Facebook is increasingly strict about running ads with political content or on behalf of politicians.
 But they said, “What may be considered non-political today could easily change next week”.
-So if you’re running political ads, be sure to stay up-to-date on Facebook’s regulations.
+So if you're running political ads, be sure to stay up-to-date on Facebook's regulations.